raspberrypilearning/interactive-animation/en/step_3.md

 ## How to ...

-In order to support your making during this project, if and when needed, you can use the How to ... dropdowns like the below:
+In order to support your making during this project you can use the **How to ...** dropdowns if and when you need to.

+In this project there are three **How to ...**, eachcover a different Scratch topic:

++ Set-up: Project, backdrop and sprite
++ Sprite movement
++ Graphic effects

+A **How to ...** looks like the below.
+Hover over the grey bar and when it turns yellow, click the down arrow on the right-hand side to access the information in the **How to ...**

 --- collapse ---
 ---

-title: How to ... this is an example of how to access a How to  ...
+title: How to ...

 ---

-This is how to access a How to ...
-In this project  there are three How to ...

-+ Backdrop and sprite set-up
-+ Sprite movement
-+ Graphic effects

-Use them when you need to.
+Use a **How to ...** when you need to.
+Some tasks suggest what topic you should search for in a **How to ...**.

+Search using '⌘F'.

 --- /collapse ---